Improving Technology, Proving Feasibility, and Reducing Costs of Micro-CHP

 Micro combined heat and power (micro-CHP) systems are an energy-efficient technology that simultaneously provide heat and electricity to households and businesses.
 They are still niche products in the U.S., partially due to historically high initial costs, poor matching of thermal and electrical loads, and the complexity of distribution and installation.
 To make these products viable in the marketplace, low-cost, pre-engineered systems are needed.

-Research, development and demonstration programs on micro-CHP and microgrids at GTI Energy are focusing on reducing the environmental impact of heat and power generation and bringing costs down.
+Research, development and demonstration programs on micro-CHP and microgrids at GTI Energy are focusing on reducing the environmental impact of heat and power generation and bringing costs and emissions down while increasing resilience.
 GTI Energy is engaged with over a dozen national and international micro-CHP developers to test technologies in our labs, validate long-term performance and durability in the field, and help promote acceptance in U.S. residential and light commercial markets.

-In addition to GTI Energy’s CHP laboratory featuring a climate controlled environmental test chamber for optimizing equipment and systems under a full range of conditions, we are also developing a microgrid that integrates CHP with other residential appliances such as heat pumps, water heaters, renewable photovoltaics, and energy storage systems to facilitate development and testing.
+GTI Energy’s CHP laboratory features an integrated microgrid ecosystem with a CHP backbone powering other residential appliances such as heat pumps, water heaters, renewable CHP with solar photovoltaics coupled with solar thermals, and energy storage systems to facilitate development and testing.

 Project Highlight: